Student Rights and Responsibilities

 -

-No student will have his/her interest substantially prejudiced by a group hearing.
+No student will have their interest substantially prejudiced by a group hearing.

 -